Mike Swistowicz

 Michael Paul Swistowicz (April 22, 1927 – November 24, 1973) was an American professional football player who played one season in the National Football League (NFL) with the New York Yanks and Chicago Cardinals.
 He was selected by the Yanks in the fifth round of the 1950 NFL draft after playing college football at the University of Notre Dame.

 Early life and college

 Michael Paul Swistowicz was born on April 22, 1927, in Chicago, Illinois.
 He attended Tilden High School in Chicago.

 Swistowicz played college football for the Notre Dame Fighting Irish of the University of Notre Dame from 1946 to 1949.
 He rushed 41 times for 186 yards as a freshman in 1946 while also catching four passes for 70 yards.
-During the 1947 seasom, he recorded 58 carries for 257 yards and three receptions for 42 yards.
+During the 1947 season, he recorded 58 carries for 257 yards and three receptions for 42 yards.
 Swistowics totaled 41 rushing attempts for 172 yards in 1948 and 11 rushing attempts for 53 yards in 1949.
 The Fighting Irish were national champions in 1946, 1947, and 1949.